Consider these carefully before opting for Double Eyelid Surgery in Singapore

 Our advice is to have your blepharoplasty in Singapore.
 We don’t want to sound biased but Singapore’s a renowned medical country for a reason.
 And that reason is because surgical procedures must always have follow-ups and might result in complications.
 Singapore has a world-class reputation when it comes to post-surgical care and surgeons are highly accountable here.
 That’s why if you can afford it, you should do your blepharoplasty in Singapore.
 If you’re based locally, it is also better to have your doctor close to you and easily accessible.
 In the event where you need immediate help, you know where to go and it won’t take you a flight(s) over the South China Sea.

-Our personal recommendation for a double eyelid surgeon in Singapore is Dr Adrian, a plastic surgeon who practices at Illumia Medical.
-Quality wise, his surgical standards are among the very top surgeons in Singapore.
 A double eyelid procedure is generally affordable so why not go for the best and trusted surgeon?
 You basically get far more value for what you pay for.